kinow/kinoshita.eti.br/_posts/2016-11-07-content-negotiation-with-spring-boot-and-react.md

 ---
-title: 'Content negotiation with Spring Boot and React'
-author: kinow
+date: 2016-11-07 20:07:03 +1300
+layout: post
 tags:
 - java
 - spring
-category: 'blog'
-time: '20:07:03'
+title: Content negotiation with Spring Boot and React
 ---

 A few days ago I had a bug in a system built with Spring Boot and React.
 The frontend application